hariss63/CTCI/README.md

 ### Arrays and Strings
 **[1.1 Is Unique:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Array_String/UniqueString.java)** Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?

-**[1.2 Check Permutation:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Array_String/CheckPermutation.java)** Given two strings, write a method to decide if one is a permuation of the other.
+**[1.2 Check Permutation:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Array_String/CheckPermutation.java)** Given two strings, write a method to decide if one is a permutation of the other.

 **[1.3 URLify:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Array_String/URLify.java)** Write a method to replace all spaces in a string with '%20'.
 You may assume that the string has sufficient space at the end to hold additional characters, and that you are given the "true" length of the string.
 (Note: If implementing in Java, please use a character array so that you can perform this operation in place.)